-The LSA/Art & Design joint degree programs are intended for students whose educational goals include earning undergraduate degrees from both the School of Art & Design and LSA.
-Students interested in these degree programs typically seek concurrent admission, as freshmen, to both units, and, if successful, their programs of study will lead to bachelor's degrees from both colleges.
+The LSA/Stamps joint degree programs are intended for students whose educational goals include earning undergraduate degrees from both the Stamps School of Art & Design and LSA.
 Students must meet all the requirements of both degree programs.
-Of the minimum credits elected to satisfy the dual degree program, at least 100 credits must be LSA courses.
+Of the minimum 150 credits elected to satisfy the dual degree program, at least 100 credits must be LSA courses.